 - It's even better in MythBusters Revealed / the Top 25 MythBusters Moments special, where Tory explains he went through with it specifically because Scottie and Kari said he could totally make it.
 (Kari insists she was being sarcastic.)

-- From the same episode, Adam gets his fingers caught in the door of the pick-up as Scotty slammed it shut.
+- From the same episode, Adam gets his fingers caught in the door of the pick-up as Scottie slammed it shut.
 (Unintentionally of course.
-Adam was even quick to claim it wasn't even her fault.)
+Adam was even quick to claim it wasn't even her fault as she apologized.)

 - This actually loses some of its humor when you see the outtakes.
 The whole story goes that Adam was expecting to get a tiny electric shock from the Ark being hooked up to the recreated "Baghdad Batteries," because they were testing the idea that it may have been used for religious purposes (to "feel God" as Kari put it).
 When he got actual pain, it's understandable why he was so pissed about it.
 Adam later explained in a Q & A that the suggestion came from a producer (who is "no longer with us") who thought it would be exciting TV.
-Even though it may have been quite funny to watch, Adam was seriously pissed off and once it happened no one, even the camera crew, thought it was particularly funny afterward.
+Even though it may have been quite funny to watch, Adam was seriously pissed off and once it happened no one, even the camera crew, found it particularly funny afterward.
+You can see on Tory's face especially (being the only religious one of the bunch) how uncomfortable he is not only from a moral standpoint but also a sacrilegious one.
 He said that pranks are a dangerous thing because A) they escalate into more outrageous and dangerous/illegal activities and B) they are people with some significant skills and resources at their disposal to make the pranks worse than any normal person could.